2025 Gabonese parliamentary election: Conduct

 More than 900,000 people were eligible to vote.
 Polling was slightly delayed in Libreville due to early morning rain.

 Allegations of fraud and mismanagement of the process were made by the opposition.
 One unsuccessful candidate lamented a "return of the old system".
 Former Prime Minister Raymond Ndong Sima exclaimed "Back to square one! ...
 We are continuing the system that we were supposed to have discarded for the good of all."
 One article questioned if one non-democratic regime was simply being exchanged for another one.

 Observers from Benin, Togo, Mauritania and Guinea said the second round of voting took place in a calm atmosphere despite a lack of enthusiasm.

 Results

 Preliminary results released by the interior ministry indicated the Democratic Union of Builders was in the lead, followed far behind by the Gabonese Democratic Party of the Bongo regime.
-A second round of voting was ordered for 11 October in 77 constituencies where there was no clear winner.
+A second round of voting was ordered for 11 October in 77 constituencies where a candidate did not obtain a majority.

-Results in eight constituencies were annulled, with re-runs held on 18 October.
+In the constituencies of Ntoum 1st Arrondissement and Douigny 1st elections were held on 18 October with a second round on 2 November.
+Elections were cancelled in the constituencies of Lékoni-Lékori 1st, Ndougou 2nd and Ntem 2nd.